A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Proposed Method

-We propose a simple yet effective semi-supervised approach for monocular depth estimation by leveraging on the student-teacher strategy.
-The shallow student network learns from more informative deep teacher network.
-Our method involves following steps.
-Given a number of stereo images, we generate depth maps using the deep stereo matching network trained with ground truth data, e.g., consisting of 3D LiDAR points, as a teacher network.
-When generating depth maps, we fuse depth maps estimated on multiple scales to provide non-trivial knowledge \cite{radosavovic2017data} from multiple predictions.
-Stereo confidence map is then estimated as auxiliary data to avoid inaccurate stereo depth values being utilized when training the monocular depth estimation network.
-The depth maps and stereo confidence maps are used as `pseudo ground truth' for supervising the monocular student network.
-Experimental results will show that the pseudo ground truth data generalizes well on the novel domain.
-Furthermore, the monocular depth estimation induces the feature representation that improves scene understanding tasks such as semantic segmentation and road detection.
-The overall framework is illustrated in Fig. \ref{fig:3}.
+Our overall framework is illustrated in Fig.~\ref{fig:2}.
+We propose a simple yet effective approach for monocular depth estimation by leveraging the student-teacher strategy.
+The shallow student network learns from the more informative deep teacher network.
+Our method involves the following steps.
+Given a number of stereo images, we generate depth maps using the deep stereo matching network trained with ground truth data.
+When generating depth maps, we fuse depth maps that were estimated on multiple scales to provide non-trivial knowledge from multiple predictions.
+A stereo confidence map is then estimated as auxiliary data to avoid inaccurate stereo depth values being utilized when training the monocular depth estimation network.
+The pseudo-ground-truth depth maps are used to supervise the monocular student network via stereo confidence guided regression loss. {The experimental results show that our framework is easily extendable to various domains by leveraging only stereo image pairs.} Furthermore, the monocular depth estimation induces feature representation that improves scene-understanding tasks such as semantic segmentation and road detection.

+{ Differently from other frameworks following a similar work~\cite{guo2018learning,tosi2019learning} that uses existing stereo matching to generate pseudo-ground-truth depth maps and then use these maps for training monocular depth network, we can handle unreliable areas such as texture-less regions and occlusions in stereo matching using confidence guided loss yielding a notable accuracy improvement compared to the existing solutions. }